 In honor of his engaging teaching style and care for students, LSA economics lecturer Edward Cho has been selected to receive the 27th annual Golden Apple Award.

 Ryan Ball recently walked into the Stephen M. Ross School of Business Winter Garden atrium expecting to meet with five students for lunch.
-But to his surprise, his students had something else planned.
+Instead, he was presented with the 2016 Golden Apple Award.

 April 1, 2015

 Stephen Strobbe, clinical associate professor of nursing and associate professor of psychiatry, shared life lessons and insights about addiction during his Golden Apple Award lecture.